Guad/pydeo/README.md

 #PyDeo
-This is some kind of anonymous YouTube clone, I guess?
+This is some kind of YouTube clone, I guess?